 But I made a LOT of mistakes along the way.

-Boy, did I ever screw up some things when I was leaving patient care.
-I really had no idea what I was doing, and there was no resource for non-clinical PTs to help me along my path.
+I really had no idea what I was doing, and there was no roadmap to help me along my path.

-I did make some good moves along the way, obviously, or I wouldn’t have wound up successfully leaving patient care 😉 Those moves are for another article.
-This article is going to cover all my dastardly mistakes so that you (hopefully) can be spared the frustrations I felt while leaving patient care.
+However, this article is going to cover some of the rookie mistakes I made so that you (hopefully) can be spared the frustrations I felt while leaving patient care.

-Mistake #1: Not paying enough attention to resumes and cover letters
+Mistake #1: Slacking on resumes and cover letters

 I usually pride myself on writing a pretty solid resume and cover letter.
 As a writing enthusiast and grammar nerd, I shoot for accuracy and clarity in all written communication.